regenerous/Mining-Testnet4-BTC/README.md

 3. You should notice text at the top right that says "testnet4" when you open Sparrow
 4. Create a software or hardware wallet in Sparrow
 5. Click on Receive to get an address.
 A valid testnet BTC address should start with `tb1q...`

+### Install Bitcoin Node Software
+We need Bitcoin node software running on the testnet4 network so that we can point our Public Pool instance to it.
+You can use Bitcoin Knots, Bitcoin Core, or any other node software that lets you switch the network to testnet4.

+1. Install Bitcoin Knots
+2. Go to Settings > Network